-The proposed hybrid PI-PD model has been evaluated with the 512x512 pixel sample images used by [12] in order to make relevant comparisons with other filtering techniques.
-As we aim to address image processing in very noisy conditions (as in [15]), we focused on the noisiest versions, degraded by AWGN of standard deviation $\sigma = 25$ .
+The proposed PI-PD and hybrid PI-PD models have been evaluated with the 512x512 pixel sample images used by DenoiseLab [9] in order to make relevant comparisons with other filtering techniques.
+Also, we chose to focus on the noisiest versions, degraded by additive white gaussian noise of standard deviation $\sigma = 25$ .